imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 - **SessionId** - Guid: Unique Paywall session identifier

 - **V2Enabled** - Boolean – Flag denoting if experimental modern upsell UX was shown.

+### Office.Android.DocsUI.PaywallControl.SSOSyncInProgress

+This event occurs when a user tries to purchase a subscription but cannot see the paywall screen due to an ongoing SSO (Single sign-on) session.
+The SSO session sometimes disrupts the purchase process, resulting in an error dialogue.
+Microsoft uses SSO to allow users to access multiple applications with one set of login credentials.
+Many purchase failures are caused by SSO in progress.
+This data is needed to help identify and analyze entry points for the subscription screen, pinpointing the root cause of SSO-related purchase issues.
+This event will also help determine the count of failures from this issue that will assist in effective monitoring.

+The following fields are collected:

+- **EntryPoint** - String – Entry point of the paywall subscription screen in the app.

+### Office.Android.DocsUI.PaywallControl.SubscriptionEntrypointPurchaseAttempted

+This event is triggered when a user goes to purchase a subscription through our paywall screen that can come from various entry points in-app.
+Various errors can occur before the user encounters the subscription paywall screen.
+This data is needed in identifying and analyzing the entry points for the subscription screen, thereby narrowing down the root cause of unreliable purchases, and improving purchase reliability.

+The following fields are collected:

+- **EntryPoint** - String – Entry point of the paywall subscription screen in the app.

 ### Office.Android.DocsUI.PaywallControl.SubscriptionOfferTypeDuringPurchase